juandtr1999/printf/README.md

 ![flujo](https://imagizer.imageshack.com/img923/6641/IOrjvc.jpg "flujo")

-**Function print_characters.**
+### **Function print_characters.**

 to print characters the _printf () function must first receive the% c specifier that calls the print_char function, this function saves the character in a char type variable.
 After saving it, copies this character in the buffer and return 1.

-The print_char function prototype is the next:
+The print_char function prototype is the next
 **int print_char(va_list a, char *buffer, int index);**

 char character = 'A';
 _print ("%c", character);
 stdout:
   A

-**Functions print_string:**
+### **Functions print_string:**
 To print integers the function  _printf  must make a conversion from the string to characters, it does so by calling the internal function print_string, which runs through the string given as a variatic argument and assigns each character of it in a position of the buffer, then returns the number of positioned characters.

 The print_string function prototype is the next: